parkpals/bellwoods/README.md

 	- Add background worker, so page doesn't hang while sending mail *DONE*
 	- Show directions to park if user is outside of park bounds
 	- Show direction in park from user location to meetpoint
+	- Create new model for invite emails, and associate it with the invite.
+Allow app to send emails to all
 ```